stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter7_Implementation.md

                 return (a, b, c)
 ```

 Both functions essentially do the same.
 They take three monadic values (e.g. `Maybe a`) and bind the content of these values to `a`, `b` and `c`.
 The first function uses do-notation, the second one uses the bind-Operator (`(>>=)`).
-The do-notation is a sugared way of using the bind-Operator, that is the compiler transforms the code of `func_do` to the code of `func_bind`.
+The do-notation is a sugared way of using the bind-Operator, i.e. the compiler transforms the code of `func_do` to the code of `func_bind`.
 It is the same with all functions of the IO-Monad.
 But there is one important note: The IO-Monad is impure.
 What does this mean?
 All functions in Haskell are pure unless they use the IO-Monad.
 Because this Monad communicates with the real world, Haskell has no control of this communication.
 That means, that every call of an IO-function the result is not garanteed to be the same.
 A File could have changed since the last time it was read.
 Another good example is the operation system's random number generator.
-Each time, it produces another value, so this process can never be pure.
+Each time, it produces another value, so this process can never be pure. [@osullivan_real_2010]

-[@osullivan_real_2010]

 ## Yesod Web Framework

 The Yesod Web Framework is a set of tools and libraries build with Haskell.
 It aims to improve the development of server-side, RESTful web applications by providing type-safety, conciseness and performance.
 It is devided into several components that together form the final web application.
 Yesod consists of an object-relational mapping for the communication with a database, several domain-specific languages (DSLs) for routes, templates and the database types, it has session- and forms-handling as well as the support for authentication, authorization or internationalization.
 All DSLs are implemented with Template Haskell, an extension to the GHC[^ghc] to enable metaprogramming.
-Template Haskell code will be transformed to actual Haskell while compiling. [@sheard_template_2002]
+Template Haskell code will be transformed to actual Haskell code while compiling. [@sheard_template_2002]

 [^ghc]: Glaskow Haskell Compiler, the most used compiler infrastructure for Haskell

 The basis of Yesod is the Warp server which is a fast web server build in Haskell.
-It is the main implementation of the Web Application Interface which in turn is generalized interface for building web server.
+It is the main implementation of the Web Application Interface (WAI) which in turn is a generalized interface for building web server.
 It generally considers the nature of the web infrastructure, where the communication essentially works like a function: a client sends a request und gets a response in return.
 This communication can be illustrated with the following type signature:

 ```haskell
 askServer :: Request -> Response